 Both French and English are official languages at a federal level in Canada.
 A number of regional languages are also recognized, such as Inuktitut, Chipewyan or Cree, which belong to First Nations.

 Canada is one of the world’s wealthiest countries and a high-tech industrial society with a very high living standard.
-In 2020, Canada’s GDP per capita reached almost 44 thousand U.S. dollars, one of the highest globally, despite the contraction of 5.162 percent due to the covid-19 pandemic.
-The average inflation rate for the same year was 0.62 percent.
+In 2021, Canada’s GDP per capita reached almost 46.4 thousand U.S. dollars, one of the highest globally, despite the contraction of 5.162 percent due to the covid-19 pandemic.
+The average inflation rate for the same year was 3.4 percent, and recently, in Q2 2022 rose to 7.70 percent due to the current global economic crisis.
 Some of the most essential Canadian industries are chemicals, minerals, food products, wood and paper products.
 Canada is also considered the country with the third most oil reserves in the world, after Saudi Arabia and Venezuela.
 Canadian agriculture produces wheat, barley, oilseed, tobacco, fruits, vegetables, dairy products, fish and forest products, including maple syrup, a staple Canadian food.
 Canada’s most significant import and export partner is the U.S., but Canada has been strengthening its economic relations with Europe and Asia.
 The goods most imported by Canada are machinery and equipment, motor vehicles and parts, crude oil, chemicals and electricity.
 Among the commodities most exported by Canada are motor vehicles and parts, industrial machinery, aircraft, telecommunications equipment, chemicals, petroleum and natural gas.

 We are the missing link to your success

 ©️ 2021 InfraBiz Inc. |